Walker Art Center's '9 Artists' Showcases the Artist as Provocateur

 Yael Bartana, Israel (b.
 1970)

-Yael Bartana was chosen by Poland to represent the country in 2011 at the 54th Venice Biennale, the first non-Polish national to be selected.
+Yael Bartana, an Israeli contemporary artist, was chosen by Poland to represent the country in 2011 at the 54th Venice Biennale, the first non-Polish national to be selected.
 And Europe Will Be Stunned, Bartana’s Polish film trilogy is a deeply complex, multilayered work that draws on iconology, symbolism, national histories and memories to produce a masterful work that stirs, seduces and disconcerts the viewer.
 In addition to the 2011 Venice Biennale, Bartana has been awarded the UK’s Artes Mundi Prize, exhibited at Documenta XI, the Istanbul and the São Paolo Biennale.

 Liam Gillick, UK (b.
 1964)

-British Conceptual artist now residing in New York City, Liam Gillick's works explore the relationships upon which the modern world functions, interrogating the interrelation between social, political and economic institutions and systems.
+British Conceptual artist Liam Gillick now resided in New York City.
+His works explore the relationships upon which the modern world functions, interrogating the interrelation between social, political and economic institutions and systems.
 The exhibition will present a series of projects from the last 20 years of the artist’s production—from graphic vinyl wall texts, to giant Bloody Mary’s to glitter carpets.

 Natascha Sadr Haghighian, Iran/Germany (b.
 1953)

-Natascha Sadr Haghighian's experimental and provocative works employ extensive research, including archival material and interviews, to create multimedia sound and video installations that critique existing social institutions and power structures.
+Natascha Sadr Haghighian's, an Iranian artist, experimental and provocative works employ extensive research, including archival material and interviews, to create multimedia sound and video installations that critique existing social institutions and power structures.
 The exhibition features key works from the last several years that explore the precariousness of work and life today.

 Renzo Martens, The Netherlands (b.
 1973)